Do you need planning permission?

 HETAS is the regulatory body for the solid fuel industry.
 We are HETAS registered solid fuel stove and chimney lining installers and, as such, we are able to self certify your work, notify the local building authority and provide you with a HETAS certificate which your house insurers may want to see, and you will definitely need should you sell your property.

-We are very happy to come and do a free of charge chimney survey, and tell you, in our experience, what planning issues (if any) you may come across.
+We are very happy to come and do a free of charge chimney inspection, and tell you, in our experience, what planning issues (if any) you may come across.
 HETAS certification and notification of your Local Authority is included in our quote.